kyivlambda/elm-study-group/resources/homework-01.md

 ```
 > clap "learning Elm is fun"
-learning 👏 Elm 👏 is 👏 fun
+"learning 👏 Elm 👏 is 👏 fun"
 ```